7 Pantry Essentials for the Mediterranean Diet

 Storage: Nuts and seeds contain oils that go rancid at room temperature.
 Store in airtight containers in the refrigerator (3-6 months) or freezer (up to one year).
 Tahini keeps for months in the pantry unopened, or refrigerated after opening.

 How to use them: Blend tahini with chickpeas for hummus.
 Toast pine nuts for pesto or to garnish pasta and salads.
-Add chopped walnuts to yogurt parfaits or scatter over roasted vegetables.
+Add chopped walnuts to yoghurt or scatter over roasted vegetables.
 Sprinkle sesame or nigella seeds on flatbreads before baking.

 Keep a jar of mixed nuts on your counter and grab a small handful (about 30g) when you'd normally reach for chips or crackers as an afternoon snack.

-A well-stocked Mediterranean pantry makes healthy eating easier.
-With these pantry staples on hand, you're prepared for countless quick, nutritious meals without last-minute shopping trips or expensive takeaways.
+A well-stocked pantry makes healthy eating easier.
+With these pantry staples on hand, you're prepared for dozens of quick, nutritious meals without last-minute shopping trips or expensive takeaways.

-Your investment in quality basics will reward you with meals that are simultaneously simple to prepare, tasty, and genuinely good for you.
+Your investment in high-quality basics will reward you with meals that are simple to prepare, tasty, and good for you.

 Mediterranean Pantry: Shopping List